d-a-ve/d-a-ve/README.md

 ## 👨🏻‍💻 What else to know about me...

-🧠 I'm currently learning Animations and API integrations
+🧠 I'm currently learning layered system architecture and how to write clean code.

-🤔 I'm looking for information about APIs that can be used for anime quiz or for anime information
+🤔 I'm looking for information about APIs that can be used for anime quiz or for anime information.

-💬 Ask me about anything frontend development
+💬 Ask me about anything html, css, and react.

 ⚡️ Fun fact **I am a weeb**